Bank Reconciliation Statement Definition

-- cheques issued by the organization that have not been presented to the bank,
+- cheques issued by the organization that has not been presented to the bank,

 - either the bank or the organization itself has made an error.

-For this reason, and to minimise the amount of work involved, it is good practice to carry out such reconciliations at intelligently frequent intervals. rapprochement may be assisted by specialised accounting software.
-Many financial institutions now offer direct downloads of financial instruction into the account holders accounting software to streamline the reconciliation process.
+For this reason, and to minimize the amount of work involved, it is good practice to carry out such reconciliations at intelligently frequent intervals. rapprochement may be assisted by specialized accounting software.
+Many financial institutions now offer direct downloads of financial instruction into account holders’ accounting software to streamline the reconciliation process.